doanhandonly/RAD-CSE151A-Project/Report.md

 ### Preprocessing
 [Back to table of contents](#table-of-contents)

-Our dataset contains many text-columns, which we approached by counting the most prevalent words of, and comparing their prevalence amongst all listings versus listings with 4.9+ rating at least 100 reviews, which we arbitrarily define as **popular listings**.
+Our dataset contains many text-columns, which we approached by counting the most prevalent words of, and comparing their prevalence amongst all listings versus listings with a `4.9+` rating and at least `100` reviews, which we arbitrarily define as **popular listings**.

-For example, this approach yields us the following visualization for words in the listing description:
+For example, this approach yields us the following visualization for words in the listing `description`:

 ![Description Words](figures/DescriptionWords.png)